ruth1445/eta-optimization/README.md

 A campus transit tracking app was displaying real-time bus ETAs from a third-party API but facing two challenges:

-1. **Prediction accuracy varied wildly** by time, location, and conditions — users stopped trusting ETAs and just watched live location instead
+1. Prediction accuracy varied and users (including myself) stopped trusting ETAs and just watched live location of the buses instead.
-2. **API costs were unsustainable** — expensive traffic and weather data calls were draining resources without proportional value
+2. API costs were unsustainable and so.
+Expensive traffic and weather data calls were draining our resources.

-As a user of the app myself, I experienced this.
-The ETA would say "5 minutes" and the bus would arrive in 12.

 ## Solution